mrbkiter/golang-template/README.md

 For pacakges related versions (API1) it should not be used in other packages.
 This approach wold help isolate API package versions and internal ones.

+How to build and deploy.
+1. Install golang dep.
+2. Go to template.github.com/server, running dep init.
+It would initialize project.
+3. Run ```dep ensure``` to download dependencies.

+- For normal app server

+Go to /server/command, run go run server.go.
+It would start server at port 8000

+- For lambda function

+Go to /server/lambda, run following command:

+- env GOOS=linux GOARCH=amd64 go build
+- zip lambda.zip lambda

+Then deploy lambda.zip to your lambda function.
+After that you need to bind an API Gateway that proxy to your function.

+How to test API:

+There are 2 endpoints:

+- GET /api/v1/candidates/{id}
+- POST /api/v1/candidates
+Content-Type: application/json
+Body:
+{
+	"id": "123",
+	"firstName": "1234"
+}